 My life's Goal

 I, Sarah Barkley, am a psychotherapist here in Golden, CO.
-I specialize in adolescents, families and women.
+I specialize in women and older adolescents.
 Nothing makes me feel more fulfilled than seeing someone wake up and see their beauty... whether for the first time, or once again.
 I believe in therapy, I believe in the struggle, the work, the discussion, the questions, the tears.
 If it's a life worth fighting for, one must fight for it.
 I've never met a life not worth fighting for.

 Women Who Run with the Wolves- Clarissa Pinkola Estes